XinFinOrg/XinFin-ChainLink/README.md

    7c) Copy this JOB_ID and feed this in  .env file in API_AccessRequest folder
 8) Fund your chainlink node address(regular) with enough XDC & LINK token
-9) Execute VinterAPI_Adapter and keep listening for events 10)Trigger "Request.js" file to register the request
+9) Execute VinterAPI_Adapter and keep listening for events
+10) Trigger "Request.js" file to register the request

 Before configuring the Chainlink components, there needs to be an oracle contract on the Xinfin Network that emits events.
 This is needed for the EI(External Initiator) to trigger job runs on the Chainlink node.
-See the [API_AccessRequest](./API_AccessRequest) folder for code to interact with the Xinfin Network.

 ### 1) Setup & Run Chainlink Node in local system